Planning A Software Project? Try To Find The Answers To The Below 15 Questions To Make It A Grand Success

 Set the rhythm for the project.
 What I prefer is setting up continuous calendar events.

-You can’t know anything and everything upfront.
-You can not get answers to all these questions in one go.
+You can’t know everything upfront.
+As you can not get answers to all these questions in one go.